 CVCIs work away from weigh stations to address concerns of noncompliance to prevent crashes and fatalities.
-As a part of the MCSAP High Priority Grant, MSCVC conducted 15 roadside deployments.
+As a part of the MCSAP High Priority Grant, MSCVC conducted two roadside deployments.
 These deployments had a goal of reducing the risk of crashes by performing high visibility CMV HazMat/non-HazMat and motor coach enforcement.
-CVCIs conducted 4 urban road trips and 11 rural road trips throughout the state.
-Those rural road deployments were made on the Seward Highway near Indian, Richardson Hwy near Salcha, Parks Highway near Houston, Nenana, and the Tok Cutoff Hwy.
+CVCIs conducted 36 urban roadside weighs and 232 rural roadside weighs throughout the state.
+Those rural road roadside weighs were made on the Seward Highway, Richardson Hwy, Parks Highway, Elliott Highway, and the Glenn Highway.
+Many rural areas of the state may not have wireless or cellular coverage;

-Many rural areas of the state may not have wireless or cellular coverage; therefore, CVCIs are equipped with Alaska Land Mobile Radios (ALMR) to conduct driver license, warrant, and vehicle registration checks.
+therefore, CVCIs are equipped with two-way land-mobile public safety radios to conduct driver license, warrant, and vehicle registration checks through public safety dispatches around the state.
 When on deployment CVCIs are equipped with portable Haenni scales, as seen to the right, to conduct checks for weight compliance.